OpenLiberty/ci.maven/docs/dev.md

 ----

 Start a Liberty server in dev mode.
-This goal also invokes the `create`, `install-feature`, and `deploy` goals before starting the server. **Note:** This goal is designed to be executed directly from the Maven command line.
+This goal also invokes the `generate-features`, `create`, `install-feature`, and `deploy` goals before starting the server. **Note:** This goal is designed to be executed directly from the Maven command line.

-N.B. starting in the tech preview 3.5.2-SNAPSHOT, dev mode also invokes `generate-features`.
+N.B. starting in 3.6, dev mode invokes `generate-features`.
 See [generate-features](generate-features.md) for details.

 Additionally, starting in 3.5.2-SNAPSHOT, [resource variable filtering](https://maven.apache.org/plugins/maven-resources-plugin/examples/filter.html) and [WAR overlays](https://maven.apache.org/plugins/maven-war-plugin/overlays.html) are supported for loose WAR applications.
 This is done by automatically detecting appropriate Maven WAR plugin configuration and calling the WAR plugin's `exploded` goal and the Maven Resource plugin's `resource` goal when appropriate.
 Behavior for updating/deleting resources is delegated via the Maven WAR plugin configuration, including the `outdatedCheckPath` parameter enhanced in plugin version 3.3.2.